mt7180/prefect-pulumi-data-orchestration/README.md

 )
 ```

 The .deploy method will build a Docker image with your flow code baked into it and push the image to the (Docker Hub or other) registry specified in the image argument.
+We will specify our ECR url here.
 You may also use a custom Dockerfile in combination with a DeploymentImage object, as shown above.
 This gives you maximum flexibility to run specific flow run commands in a predefined flow execution environment.
 >**_NOTE:_** You need to be authenticated to Prefect Cloud and your container registry when running the deployment by executing the python file (in our case with the command `python -m etl.dataflow` while venv is activated)

 ## Prefects new ECS Push Work Pool